Name That Tune: Vietnam

 The Vietnamese version was called Nốt nhạc vui (Happy Notes).
 272 episodes of the show aired from January 14, 2004, to March 25, 2009.
 It became popular and was among the most-watched TV series of Ho Chi Minh City Television.
 Thanh Bạch is the host of that version.

+Lebanon

+شو إسم اللحن؟ (Name that Tune), is hosted by Maya Diab, airs weekly on Saturdays on LBCI starting on January 6, 2024.
+It is produced by the LBCI.

 Name That Video

 Name That Video was a variation of the series that aired in 2001 on VH1.
 The show was hosted by Karyn Bryant and featured contestants competing to name song titles by viewing the music video.
-The show's credits note the use of Name That Tune (Video) by permission.